Crosscutting Activities in Materials Research (XC)

 Since 2000, she has worked at the National Science Foundation (NSF) as a Program Director in Materials Research.
 She leads Cross-Cutting Activities in Materials Research.
 Her additional programmatic responsibilities are ceramics, composites, and inorganic glasses.
-Additional areas of expertise include sustainability, clean energy, nanotechnology, manufacturing, international cooperation, diversity, and education.
+Her areas of expertise include sustainability, clean energy, nanotechnology, manufacturing, international cooperation, diversity, and education.
 Throughout her tenure at NSF, she has maintained an active independent research program.
 From 1999-2002, she held a visiting/adjunct faculty position at Carnegie Mellon University.
 Previously, she held a faculty position at Linköping University in Sweden where she was promoted to Docent (Associate Professor), and earlier she held post-doctoral positions at both Linköping University and the University of Illinois at Urbana-Champaign.
 The first decade of her career was spent in industry at Nortel Networks (Canada).

 Dr. Madsen is a Fellow of American Association for the Advancement of Science (AAAS), The American Ceramic Society (ACerS), the American Vacuum Society (AVS), Materials Research Society (MRS), and the Washington Academy of Sciences (WAS), and a Senior Member of the Institute of Electrical and Electronics Engineers (IEEE).
 NSF has recognized her efforts with two Director Awards, more than a dozen Performance Awards and an Incentive Award for Timely Program Management.
+She received the 2020 Acta Materialia Hollomon Award for Materials and Society.
 Additionally, her accomplishments have been recognized by international organizations: the Accreditation Board for Engineering and Technology (ABET), ACerS, ASM International, AVS, the Materials Research Society (MRS), the Minerals, Metals & Materials Society (TMS), and the Women in Engineering ProActive Network (WEPAN), and by national and local organizations: the District of Columbia Council of Engineering and Architectural Societies (DCCEAS), the Society of Hispanic Professional Engineers (SHPE), WAS, and Women in Technology (WIT).
-She will receive the 2020 Acta Materialia Hollomon Award for Materials and Society.
-She has served as a panelist for the National Research Council at the National Academies, as a Trustee for AVS, and as Board Secretary for WAS.
-Currently, Dr. Madsen serves on the Advisory Board for the Rosalind Franklin Society, on the Board of Directors for ACerS, and on the Editorial Board for Materials Today.
+She has served as a panelist for the National Research Council at the National Academies, as a Trustee for AVS, on the Board of Directors for ACerS, and as Board Secretary for WAS.
+Currently, Dr. Madsen serves on the Advisory Board for the Rosalind Franklin Society and on the Editorial Board for Materials Today.

 Additional Current Responsibilities FY 2020 (Oct.
 2019 to Sept.
 2020):